gokrazy/gokrazy/website/content/userguide/remotesyslog.md

 ## Server side (syslog-ng)

+To run a syslog server on gokrazy, check out https://github.com/gokrazy/syslogd.

-This is how I instruct [syslog-ng](https://en.wikipedia.org/wiki/Syslog-ng) via its `/etc/syslog-ng/syslog-ng.conf` to write syslog messages it received from e.g. host `gokrazy` to `/var/log/remote/gokrazy-log`:
+If you want to run your syslog server on a regular Linux distribution, this is how I instructed [syslog-ng](https://en.wikipedia.org/wiki/Syslog-ng) via its `/etc/syslog-ng/syslog-ng.conf` to write syslog messages it received from e.g. host `gokrazy` to `/var/log/remote/gokrazy-log`:

 ```